 - June strawberries – June-bearing strawberry plants produce a generous harvest of large, sweet berries for several weeks in early summer.
 They’re popular among home gardeners and there are many varieties available to grow.
 To extend the season, you can plant early, mid-season, and late-season varieties of June-bearing strawberries.

 - Day neutral strawberries – These varieties yield a modest harvest of berries from late spring through autumn, and even offer a good crop the first year.
-The fruits, however, are smaller than June and ever-bearing strawberries.
+The fruits, however, are smaller than June-bearing varieties and ever-bearing strawberries.

 Best containers for strawberry plants